pahaz/bashtest/README.rst

 **Repo**: https://github.com/pahaz/bashtest/

-BashTest is a UNIX command-line tool for bash/shell utils unit testing.
+BashTest is a UNIX command-line tool for the testing bash/shell utilites.

-This is a simplest way to write a simple bash tests.
+This is a simplest way to write simple bash tests.

 **requirements**: Python2 or Python3

+**keywords**: bash unittest, unittesting, bash tesing, sh unit testing

 Installation
 ============